All posts

 State filing obligations depend on the founder's state of residence, the entity's state of formation, and any states where the business has nexus (a sufficient connection to trigger filing requirements).
 Common nexus triggers include physical presence, employees in the state, significant revenue from the state, and property in the state.

 A founder who lives in California with a Wyoming LLC serving clients nationally may have California personal income tax obligations (based on residency), Wyoming entity maintenance obligations (based on formation), and potential nexus-based obligations in states where revenue concentration is high enough to trigger economic nexus thresholds.
+The entity decision framework maps how entity choice interacts with state-level obligations.

 Foreign reporting obligations